|My Favourite Planet > English > People > |

 corner of the relief is missing, but the crossed legs of Pan sitting on a rock ledge can be seen.

-An Archaistic votive relief showing three nymphs walking hand-in-hand and being led by
+An Archaistic votive relief showing three nymphs walking hand-in-hand and being led by Hermes,

-Pentelic marble, Hellenistic period.
+Hellenistic period.
+Pentelic marble.

 Barracco Museum, Rome.
 Inv.
 No. MB 176.